p4lang/p4c/backends/ebpf/README.md

 - libelf-dev to compile C-programs to eBPF byte code.

+- zlib1g as libelf dependency.

-- iproute2 to use tc/ip commands to load eBPF programs.
+- a recent version of iproute2 that supports `clsact` to load eBPF programs via `tc` and `ip`.

 - net-tools (if not installed already)